VasekStolba/Erebus-Archive-System/Legislation/"Criminal Code" (L-002).md

 #### §10 Rogue
   1. Anyone who goes rogue within the legal limits of the foundation or a department shall be subject to a capital punishment.
+  2. Anyone who spreads any officially classified information shall be subject to a Class E Sentence for up to 168 hours, additional punishment, capital punishment, or all.

 #### §11 Repeated Offender
   1. Anyone who commits 3 or more crimes, and with the consideration of the nature of these crimes, may be subject to a capital punishment.